GowriTulasi/ToyCraft-Tales-Tableau-s-Vision-into-Toy-Manufacturer-Data/README.md

 A Flask web application embeds Tableau dashboards, providing users with an interactive platform to view insights and analysis.

 ## 📊 Dashboards & Story
-Multiple interactive dashboards combining related visualizations Filters for region, state, sector, and time
+Multiple interactive dashboards combining related visualizations--- Filters for region, state, sector, and time---
-Tableau Story with multiple scenes explaining insights step-by-step Published on Tableau Public
+Tableau Story with multiple scenes explaining insights step-by-step--- Published on Tableau Public---
 Embedded into a Flask-based web interface

 ## 🌐 Web Application Features